Peru: Bodies of Water

 Lagoons of Pacocha (Lagunas de Pacocha): Found in the Moquegua Region, the Lagoons of Pacocha are a series of coastal lagoons that provide essential habitats for birds and other wildlife.

-Guanape Lagoon (Laguna Guanape): In the La Libertad Region, Guanape Lagoon is a coastal wetland supporting various bird species and providing a peaceful environment for nature enthusiasts.
+Guanape Lagoon (Laguna Guanape): In the La Libertad Region, Guanape Lagoon is a coastal wetland that supports various bird species and provides a peaceful environment for nature enthusiasts.

 Lagoons of Villa (Lagunas de Villa): Situated near Lima, the Lagoons of Villa are a series of coastal lagoons that form part of the Villa Marshes Natural Reserve.
 They are important habitats for migratory birds and offer opportunities for birdwatching.